 It wasn’t long ago that people were unaware eucalyptus flooring even existed.
 Most simply thought of eucalyptus as that thing that smelled good and was used in lotions.
 But times have changed and eucalyptus flooring has become very much in-demand, not only for its unique beauty but also for its eco-friendliness.
 Most eucalyptus these days is harvested from sustainable farms and can regrow in as little as 14 years.

-Traditionally it has been designers that reach for a reclaimed floor in an effort to give a space a rustic and charming feel.
-But reclaimed lumber is a great choice for any homeowner looking for a unique material that is environmentally friendly.
+Traditionally it has been designers that reach for a reclaimed floor to give a space a rustic and charming feel.
+But reclaimed lumber is a great choice for any homeowner looking for a unique environmentally friendly material.
 Recovered from old buildings like barns, factory buildings, and warehouses, reclaimed wood requires no harvesting of anything living (been there – done that) and comparatively little manufacturing.

 Sustainably Harvested Hardwood

-If you love the look of new hardwood floors and want something even greener than sustainably-harvested hardwood, you’re best bet would be to install bamboo.
+If you love the look of new hardwood floors and want something even greener than sustainably-harvested hardwood, you’re the best bet would be to.
 Bamboo offers the same warmth and sophistication of hardwood but, because it’s a grass and not a hardwood tree, it can regenerate after as little as 5-7 years.

 Better Homes and Gardens recently chose bamboo as the green flooring option of choice and installed it in their test kitchen.
 If you’re looking for durability, strand woven bamboo is 3 times harder than Oak or Maple and is uniquely beautiful.